 But the mother in The Other, Diana Muldaur’s Alexandra, is different.
 Having gone insane, she is too much in grievance over her dead son and her dead husband (whom Niles also must have murdered) to be aware of what her still-living son is doing.
 Therefore, it is Ada who has to serve as Niles’ parental figure—and yet she treats Niles like a best friend, not like a pupil.
 She makes it clear to Niles that she had always thought his ghostly conversations with Holland would someday pass, and she forbids him to play “the game” ever again.
 But this, of course, does not stop him.
 He resets, and the whole thing starts all over again.

 I haven’t yet mentioned the boys who played Niles and Holland.
 Their names were Chris and Marty Udvarnoky.
 After this film, they packed up their bags, left Hollywood and never made a movie again.
 They both enjoyed life back in New Jersey and joined the medical profession.
 I learned recently that Chris, who played Niles, passed away earlier this week.
-From what I understand, the boys didn’t like talking about The Other and have tried to suppress memories of it as they have grown up.
 Chris’ obituary doesn’t even mention the film.

 I’d like to finish by talking about the ending.
 I have never forgotten it.
 In the wake of a sudden tragedy, Niles retreats to the darkness of the family barn and calls out to Holland, demanding an explanation.
 Ada attempts to get him to snap out of it, but this time Niles has refused to accept the truth; he hits Ada (like Jimmy Piersall hitting back his father in Fear Strikes Out), and continues to call out to a brother who isn't there.
 Finally, Ada decides to destroy her mad creation once and for all: like Natalie Wood blowing up the beach house at the conclusion of Inside Daisy Clover, she decides to set fire to the entire barn, and burn Niles alive.
 She even throws herself into the fire, thus transforming herself into a kind of martyr—an angel in hell.